 Arrival on Site & Removing the Current Hot Water System

 Ben and Matt S arrived the following morning at the appointed time of 7.30am and ran Tony through the job procedure.
 They then proceeded to decommission the old Rheem storage hot water heater by draining the cylinder empty and removing the hot and cold water connections, gas and flue.

 Once all services were disconnected and sealed and the cylinder drained, they removed the hot water system from the laundry and placed it in the trailer for recycling.

 A new gas line was then installed from the gas meter to the new hot water heater location before carrying out a manometer pressure test on the complete gas line.
 As suspected, there was a leak on the original gal gas line, so the search commenced to locate and repair the leak.

-Matt S and Ben isolated and tested the gas line in section to be able to determine the location of the gas leak.
+Matt S and Ben isolated and tested the gas line in the section to be able to determine the location of the gas leak.
 They found a branch leaking that supplied an old gas space heater that was no longer being used, so they plugged off this section of gas fitting line and re-tested the installation.
-The gas fitting line now had with no leaks, so they were ok to proceed with installation.
+The gas fitting line now had with no leaks, so they were ok to proceed with the installation.

-Ben organised with other Matt, our plumbing estimator, to re-attend the site and supply a quote to replace the section of gas line that was plugged off.
+Ben organised with Matt, our plumbing estimator, to re-attend the site and supply a quote to replace the section of gas line that was plugged off.